Kanegraffiti/LessonPlans/Basic Science/Week3_Basic_Science_Lesson_Plan_JSS1-3.md

 ### Conclusion

-Teacher reminds pupils that healthy families choose meals that supply all nutrients for body health.
+Teacher reminds students that healthy families choose meals that supply all nutrients for body health.

 ### Student Lesson Notes